Generalization in Neural Networks: A Broad Survey: Abstraction in Nature

 The routing process illustrated in Figure \ref{fig:modules} takes into account the priorities of the organism according to multiple time scales.
-If recent events call for immediate action---\emph{e.g.}, flight---then chemical signals produce a temporary change in overall priorities at the system level \shortcite{Devineni2022}. \shortciteA{Savin2014} find that, when a primate moves from one task to another, the change is evident through a shift in activity among large numbers of neurons in the prefrontal cortex---with urgent tasks causing larger numbers of cortical neurons to be repurposed.
-Also among primates, \shortciteA{Froudistwalsh2020} note that system-wide dopamine levels in the brain impact the performance of working memory---in some cases promoting recurrence among the affected sets of neurons or blocking inhibitory signals from other cells.
+If recent events call for immediate action---\emph{e.g.}, flight---then chemical signals produce a temporary change in overall priorities at the system level \citep{Devineni2022}. \cite{Savin2014} find that, when a primate moves from one task to another, the change is evident through a shift in activity among large numbers of neurons in the prefrontal cortex---with urgent tasks causing larger numbers of cortical neurons to be repurposed.
+Also among primates, \cite{Froudistwalsh2020} note that system-wide dopamine levels in the brain impact the performance of working memory---in some cases promoting recurrence among the affected sets of neurons or blocking inhibitory signals from other cells.
 From a long-term perspective, system-wide priorities are embedded into the structure of the network, with receptors to important stimuli exercising more influence in the network.
-Connections that appear to reflect and to impact subjective valuations of past and prospective actions are distributed throughout the brain \shortcite{Lee2012}. \shortciteA{Ji2020} find evidence of circuit-wide activity patterns such as mating, foraging, exploration, exploitation that influence behavioral state for multiple components of the brain in roundworms.
+Connections that appear to reflect and to impact subjective valuations of past and prospective actions are distributed throughout the brain \citep{Lee2012}. \cite{Ji2020} find evidence of circuit-wide activity patterns such as mating, foraging, exploration, exploitation that influence behavioral state for multiple components of the brain in roundworms.

 The first two types of responses in Figure \ref{fig:modules}---innate and learned---are fundamentally different in the ways in which they develop and operate.
-These differences are summarized in Figure \ref{fig:responses}.
+These differences are summarized in Figure \ref{fig:responses}, which describes how innate and learned responses differ in the ways in which the information is coded and stored.
 The third response, ``more data,'' reverts back to the top of the diagram, so that the responses described in Figure \ref{fig:responses} are the absorbing states of the flow chart.